sahilmalhotra0510/Projects/active.md

 ## 3. RealityStream ML - Server-Side Python

 [Run Models Colab](/RealityStream/)

+TO DO: Javascript interface to choose from our existing pre-processed [job data](/RealityStream) and Google Data Commons API.

 TO DO: Send URL hash # parameters to our [Run Models CoLab](/RealityStream) using a [webhook on Google Cloud (ChatGPT)](https://chatgpt.com/share/670e7002-85fc-8003-a466-9b682012f3ea)